 🚀 Going further:

-Find out how to reward outstanding sales performance with commission accelerators !
+Find out how to reward outstanding sales performance with commissions accelerators !

 6. Not basing commissions on the length of the sales cycle